Nightpanda/coffeepot/README.md

 To build the app and deploy it to your Firebase account's hosting site (asks for firebase login first if you are not logged in)
  > $ build_deploy.sh

-#### Firebase
+#### Deploy Firebase DB rules

-To deploy the app with Firebase hosting, firebase tools must be installed with npm:
+To deploy the database rules set in database_rules.json to Firebase
-   > $ npm install -g firebase-tools

-To build and deploy the app, run the build_deploy.sh script.
-The script builds cljs app and deploys it with firebase.
-If you haven't logged in to Firebase, you are first prompted to login.
-  > $ build_deploy.sh
+ > $ firebase deploy --only database

 ### Testing
 #### Cypress testing